 CAQ to Lincoln hygienist: What about probiotics?
 What’s the good in adding them to our diets?

 Kara: Millions of bacteria, good and bad, are in our mouths at any given time.
-A good dental home-care routine will take care of the bad bacteria that reside in our mouths.
+A good dental home-care routine will take care of the bad bacteria that reside in our mouth.
 Our Lincoln hygienists often talk with patients about the benefit of adding a good probiotic to their diet to help us attack the bad bacteria from the inside of our bodies.
 These both are then working together help to create a healthy body and immune system to protect against cavities, gingivitis, and gum disease.

 CAQ to Lincoln hygienist: Anything else that you’d recommend adding to a diet?

-Kara: Vitamin C is important in order to have a strong immune system to help our bodies fight against the bad bacteria, especially in our mouths where millions of bacteria harbor.
+Kara: Vitamin C is important in order to have a strong immune system to help our bodies fight against the bad bacteria, especially in our mouth where millions of bacteria harbor.
 Vitamin D is also especially important in the growth and development of bone and teeth, especially in children.
 For adults, vitamin D helps to support immune function.
 It can help our bodies fight against harmful bacteria and chronic inflammation.

 CAQ to Lincoln hygienist: How do you feel about soda?

 Kara: Sugary drinks can be very damaging to our teeth.
 This includes soda, juice, sports drinks, etc. These liquids contain sugars, which in excess is not only poor for our health but also our teeth.
 The sugars feed the bacteria that live in our mouth, which in turn causes them to eat away at our teeth.
-It is best to eat or drink sugary foods, in short, confined periods of time or not at all, rather than to sip on them all day long.
+It is always a good idea to eat or drink sugary foods, in short, confined periods of time or not at all, rather than to sip on them all day long.